Navigating Ancient Shores

 Learn about our country locations and further opportunities available to you during or after your program.

-For all participants at Giannitsochori
+For all participants at Skala, Kefalonia

 An introduction to different survey techniques and best practice guidelines for surveys; introduction to different types of data and how to record information via a datasheet.